 COST Action TD1405 ENJECT invites PhD Students and ECI Researchers from Participating ITC countries (listed above) to submit applications for the first call of Grant Period 3 for ITC Grant Funding which can occur up until 31 March 2018.
-Applications must be submitted at least 45 days before the conference start date to be eligible.
+Certain exceptions to this deadline may be made– please contact firstname.lastname@example.org.

 The applicant must be engaged in an official research programme as a PhD Student, postdoctoral fellow, or ECIs.

 Conference Grants are aimed at supporting PhD students and ECI researchers from Participating ITC to attend international science and technology related conferences not specifically organised by the COST Action.

 1. Conference Grants are exclusively reserved for PhD students and ECI’s with a primary affiliation in an institution located in an ITC.

 2. The applicant must make an oral/poster presentation at the conference in question and must be listed in the official event/conference programme.
 The main subject of the oral presentation / poster presentation / speech at the approved conference must be on the topic of the Action and must acknowledge COST (protocol will be distributed to candidates upon selection).

 3. The participation of each applicant must be pre-approved by the Action MC.
 Attendance at European conferences is preferred.
 However, conferences held elsewhere can also be considered.

 How to Apply

 A complete e-COST profile (with institutional affiliation, education details, CV) is required for application purposes.
 This profile is easily created by visiting www.cost.eu and following the orange e-COST link in the banner at the top of the page.